 How long does it actually take to form a habit?

 You've probably heard that it takes 21 days to form a new habit.
-While that's a great start, it's not entirely correct—recent research out of University College London conducted habit-related experiments on 96 people over a 12-week period.
+While that's a great start, it's not entirely correct—recent research1 out of University College London conducted habit-related experiments on 96 people over a 12-week period.
 They found that on average, it took 66 days for a habit to start feeling automatic.

 So whether you want to start doing Light Watkins' meditation every morning, incorporate more vegetables into your daily life, or start taking regular breaks from technology, give it some time and don't expect change to happen overnight!

 The easiest time to form a new habit is while you're on vacation.